Awood0511/PPA2/README.md

    exit

 //execute the code using maven
-1. open a terminal window in the folder that you cloned the repository into
+1. open a terminal window in the highest level directory that you cloned the repository into (it should have a pom.xml)
 2. Use this command to build the project

    mvn clean install